ISO 27001 Clauses

 When we talk about AI in today’s world, we are generally talking about machine learning technology.
 In basic terms, software algorithms with the ability to learn.
 The more data it has access to, and the more it completes a task – the more capable it becomes.

-By now, you’ve probably heard of chatbots like ChatGPT and Google Bard.
+By now, you’ve probably heard of chatbots like ChatGPT and Google Gemini.
 They’ve been programmed to give us the answers to pretty much anything we ask of them, but can we really trust them to make information security management more efficient?

 What is ISO 27001?